Rent is up by 15% in some cities: Here’s where it’s worse - NewsBreak

 On the other end, Detroit-Warren-Dearborn is the only metro to report a year-over-year rent increase of less than 1% with 0.70%.
 The next closest rate is that of a fellow Midwestern metro — Minneapolis-St. Paul-Bloomington — at 5.3%.States hit the hardest as inflation reaches 40-year high

+That includes Cleveland, Cincinnati, Philadelphia, Milwaukee, and St. Louis, all of which have seen rent prices rise by less than 10%.
+Of the 25 metros where rent has increased by less than 15% since March 2020, 14 are in the Midwest and Rust Belt.

-Oklahoma City, Okla., has the lowest median rental rate at just $943 — and it’s the only metro with a median rental rate that doesn’t surpass $1,000.
+Oklahoma City has the lowest median rental rate at just $943 — and it’s the only metro with a median rental rate that doesn’t surpass $1,000.
 Metros in the Midwest and Rust Belt widely have the lowest median rents, making up 14 of the 25 least expensive metros.

 Here’s the full list of rent changes since March 2020, courtesy of Realtor.com: